markd2/AdventOfCode/2020/readme.md

 on an Apple ][, and took a college course in it during high school at UALR one summer.
 Some days I miss VAX/VMS

+## Day 8 - Handheld Halting

+Just the name makes me nervous

+TL;DR

+* three-instruction processor (nop, jmp, add to accumulator)
+* execute program. ~When~ Before an instruction is reached a second time
+* print out the value of the accumulator

+### Preflight

+This is definitely a more Fortranny kind of deal.
+Three parallel arrays: seen(logical), opcode, parmeter, plus an accumulator.

+Twist?
+Problably the actual halting problem.
+Or maybe detect repeated subsequences of instructions.
+Or maybe accumulator overflow

+### Notes

+really straightforward

+### Twist

+change jmp to nops, or nops to jmps and see if the program falls off the end.

+basically, outer loop going from 1 through the end.
+If the instruction is a jmp, change to nop, then run.
+If it hits the end, then groovy and we win, report the accumulator.

 ## Day 7 - Handy Haversacks

 TL;DR